 For example, one group of medications called tumour necrosis factor alpha inhibitors (TNFa-inhibitors) work by targeting the antibodies thought to cause much of the inflammation associated with Behçet's disease.

 Biological therapies used to treat Behçet's disease include infliximab and interferon alpha.
 These may either be given directly into a vein (intravenously) or by injection under the skin (subcutaneous injection) at varying intervals.

-While they are often effective, biological therapies are also very expensive.
-It is therefore likely your local hospital will only agree to fund biological therapies on the NHS if your symptoms are severe and other medications have been ineffective.
+While they're often effective, biological therapies are also very expensive.
+Your local hospital will usually only agree to fund biological therapies on the NHS if your symptoms are severe and other medications haven't been effective.